trevorwagner/trevorwagner.dev/_static/posts/understanding-test-automation-frameworks-what-is-a-test-runner.md

 A nonzero/ unsuccessful exit status from a runner fails the task in CI executing it (although many CI platforms are able to determine before the process exits whether tests appear to be failing or not).

-## Test Runners Generally Provide Means of for Configuration and Extension
+## Test Runners Generally Provide Means of Configuration and Extension
 One of the natural benefits of any automated test is the level of consistency a test runner provides to execute tests runs the same way every time.
 Most test runners provide support for configurations that make this consistency customizable and sharable (for example, via code used to invoke test runs either via the command-line API or the code-level API for test execution).

 ### Extension via Configuration